conoroshea1996/elderJsTest/src/routes/blog/customer-story-ben-and-katie-from-dataspace.md

 ---
-title: "Customer Story: Ben and Katie from Dataspace"
+title: 'Customer Story: Ben and Katie from Dataspace'
-date: "2019-09-17"
+date: '2019-09-17'
 categories:
-  - "hirehive-updates"
+  - 'hirehive-updates'
-slug: "customer-story-ben-and-katie-from-dataspace"
+slug: 'customer-story-ben-and-katie-from-dataspace'
-seoTitle: ""
+seoTitle: ''
-seoDescription: "Ben and Katie from Dataspace share with us their experience of HireHive.
-Learn more about how HireHive helped them grow & why they love the software."
+seoDescription: 'Ben and Katie from Dataspace share with us their experience of HireHive.
+Learn more about how HireHive helped them grow & why they love the software.'
-author: "John-Dennehy"
+author: 'johnd'
-coverImage: "/images/Ben-4.jpg"
+coverImage: '/images/Ben-4.jpg'
 ---

 We’re always interested in listening to how HireHive customers use our product.
 Recently, we caught up Benjamin Taub, CEO; and Katie Mcgill, recruiter, at [Dataspace](http://dataspace.com) to learn from their experience.
 Here is what they said about HireHive: